-Figure 1 Phases of communication and dissemination strategy 25 Figure 2 Target groups 26 Figure 3 RESCCUE stakeholders map 27 Figure 4 Differences and commonalities of Disaster Risk Reduction (or Management - DRM) and Climate Change Adaptation.
-Source: Ian Davis via PLACARD Project 56 Figure 5 Goals of the PLACARD Project, bridging the gap between the CAA ar nd DRR communities 56 Figure 6 Scheme presenting the complexity of DRR funding schemes.
-Source: UND P, ODI, 2015 57 Figure 7 Map of the EFSI funded projects since 2015 the launch of the programme e (as of 15/06/17) 59 Figure 8 Summary of the EFSI investments since it was launched (as of 15/06/17) 60 Figure 9 Summary of Spanish ESIF funds by Theme (in billion €) 62
+Figure 1 Phases of communication and dissemination strategy 24 Figure 2 Target groups 2 26 Figure 3 RESCCUE stakeholders map 2 27 Figure 4 Mockup of RESCCUE guidelines #1 54 Figure 6 Mockup of the RESCCUE video being played in a theatre 55 Figure 7 Screenshots from the RESCCUE video 56 Figure 8 Mockup of the RESCCUE e-book being read in a tablet 56 Figure 9 Mockup of the RESCCUE e-book being read in a computer 57 Figure 10.
+Screenshot of RESCCUE article on CORDIS website 58 Figure 11 Screenshot of RESCCUE's replicability article in the RESCCUE Toolkit 58 Figure 12 Differences and commonalities of Disaster Risk Reduction (or Management - DRM and Climate Change Adaptation.
+Source: Ian Davis via PLACARD Project Л) 71 Figure 13 Goals of the PLACARD Project, bridging the gap between the CAA and DF communities. ≀R 71 Figure 14 Scheme presenting the complexity of DRR funding schemes.
+Source: UNDP, OI), 2015 12 Figure 15 Map of the EFSI funded projects since 2015 the launch of the programme (as 15/06/17) of 74 Figure 16 Summary of the EFSI investments since it was launched (as of 15/06/17) 75 Figure 17 Summary of Spanish ESIF funds by Theme (in billion €) 77